Nicolas-Rodriguez-Ch/make-it-real-html-challenge-3/README-template.md

-# Make It Real - NAME OF THE PROJECT
+# Make It Real - HTML 3

 This is a solution to the HTML 3 QR code component project of the Make It Real course.